AzureAiDevs/30_days_blog_generator/README.md

 The [Azure architecture icons](https://learn.microsoft.com/en-us/azure/architecture/icons/) link provides an excellent source of high quality Azure icons in SVG format.

-You will need to convert the SVG to PNG format.
+You will need to convert the SVG to PNG format with a height of 130px.
 I use the [Inkscape](https://inkscape.org/) application to convert the SVG to PNG format.
 It's available for Windows, macOS, and Linux.
 It's a free, open-source, and an excellent app for batch converting SVG to PNG format.

 ### Converting SVG to PNG format